Fisher Farm Open Space

 July 1, 2010

 There is a nice hiker’s lot right off of Tillotson Road (or you could start near the soccer fields on Old Farms Road too).
 I first hiked the yellow-blazed River Trail which skirts the meadows and then meanders along the banks of the Farmington River.
 (I’m now realizing some of my pictures make this place look kinda pretty – and it is, at least for the first quarter mile or so.)
-At the time of my hike, the trail was terribly overgrown with all sorts of crap – both in the fields and in the woods.
+At the time of my hike, the trail was terribly overgrown with all sorts of stuff – both in the fields and in the woods.
 Once in the woods, the proliferation of poison ivy was, in a word, epic.
-At one point, I realized my stupid shoe was untied.
+At one point, I realized my shoe was untied.
 And after walking through a forest of “leaves of three” and “letting them be,” there was just no way I was going to touch my laces to retie them.
 After a while of that mess, I turned tail back to the road where my car was and retied them using a shirt between my fingers and the laces.
-I now hike with a couple pairs of rubber gloves specifically because of this issue – and have used them on one later occasion.
-So thank you, crappy River Trail.
-(Note, if you’re into bird watching, this place seems ideal.)
+Such is life.

 Across Tillotson Road begins the Canal Trail, which follows the path of the old Farmington Canal.
 So that’s cool.
 According to the map, there are a few loops here to be done, but none were marked at all in the woods and the intersection with some Avon Old Farms school cross country trails confused the whole matter.
 So I more or less stuck to the trail that paralleled the road a quarter mile to the east.
 If you MUST hike some Fisher Meadow property, I strongly suggest you do this half.
 After a while, the trail turned into an old forest road and before I knew it I was behind a working farm – in Farmington!
 Aghast!
 The scene here is really quite pretty on a nice day but I merely turned around and retraced my steps back to my car.

-Here is some more info on the property from the ALT:
+Here is some more info on the property: